logzly. Fanatic Fandom

 Why Easter Eggs Matter

-Marvel doesn’t just throw in random jokes; each Easter egg is a thread that ties the whole universe together.
+Marvel doesn’t just throw in random jokes; each hidden Easter egg is a thread that ties the whole universe together.
 Spotting them can change how you view a character’s arc, hint at future movies, or reward longtime fans with a nostalgic punch.
 In short, they make the experience richer and give us something to geek out over at conventions.

 The Basics: What Counts as an Easter Egg?